-The International School of Helsinki (ISH) The International School of Helsinki is an independent, coeducational day school that offers an educational program from kindergarten through grade 12 for students of all nationalities.
+The International School of Helsinki (ISH) is an independent, coeducational day school that offers an educational program from kindergarten through grade 12 for students of all nationalities.
 The school was founded in 1963.
-The lower school (K-5) and upper school (6-12) operate on semesters that run from 9 August 2021 to 4 June 2022.
+The lower school (K-5) and upper school (6-12) operate on semesters that run from 8 August 2022 to 3 June 2023.

 Organization: The school is governed by a nine-member school board, elected annually by the parents’ association, which sponsors the school.
 The parents’ association is a formal association registered with the Finnish Ministry in accordance with local legal requirements.